 Going in at twenty I didn’t expect to work at Target for an extended period of time.
 What followed were the four best years of my professional career.
 You not only get to work with a wonderful team, but you get the chance to prove yourself.
 A lot of promotions are done in-house.

 There is only one true con that I can think of, and that is none other than the terrible red and khaki color combination.

 Advice to Management

-I applied through a recruiter.
-The process took a week – interviewed at Target in May 2014.
+I applied in-person.
+The process took a week.
+I interviewed at Target (Fond du Lac, WI) in December 2012.

 it was a four part interview process starting with my team lead then to the ETL,STL, and finally HRBP it was a week long task that had plenty of preparation.

 Tech Hiring Commitment